-Current Residents OFFERING their apartment for sublease: Please follow the instructions listed on the Current Resident page for your particular building.
+Current Residents OFFERING their apartment for sublease: Please follow the instructions listed on the Resident Documents page for your particular building.

 Requesting a Sublease: To request a sublease at DTS for Summer or Winter class sessions, guests must complete the Sublease Request Form and submit it via email to the Sublease Coordinator.